gdkrmr/koehler_et_al_prymnesium_bloom/README.md

-# Oder Algae Bloom 2022 spatiotemporal chlorophyll and discharge analysis
+# Oder Algae Bloom 2022 Spatiotemporal Chlorophyll and Discharge Analysis

 ## About
 This repository contains the code used to generate the spatiotemporal